mishodzuliashvili/nextjs-blog/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This is Next.js app with ts!
+You can see this site here: [Next.js Blog Website](https://nextjs-blog-deploy-bice.vercel.app/).